magento/knowledge-base/docs/guides/kb-labels-guide.md

 * Do not use synonyms, one label for one component.
 * One word labels are preferable, but if component name contains several words - use several words.
 Do not add issue descriptions.
 That is, put "Elasticsearch" instead of "Elasticsearch problems".
 * If the content is relevant for a particular version of the component only - add a label containing name + version.
     Example: "Elasticsearch 5".
 If it is relevant for several particular versions - add several labels of this type.
 Example: "Elasticsearch 5", "Elasticsearch 6".
-When relevant, use "x" for multiple version.
+When relevant, use "x" for multiple versions.
 Example: "Elasticsearch 2.x"

 Examples:

 * "Elasticsearch"
 * "New Relic"
-* "Web Setup Wizard".
+* "Web Setup Wizard"

 ## Labels for process/functionality being troubleshooted/described

 * Use low case, with exception of proper nouns.
 * Do not use synonyms, one label for one entity.
 * One word labels are preferable.
 Do not add issue description.
-That is, put "database" instead "database crashes".
+That is, put "database" instead of "database crashes".

 Examples: